Jund: Syria

-The most notable use of the term was in Syria, where already the Rashidun Caliph Abu Bakr is credited with dividing the region into four ajnad: Hims (Jund Hims), Damascus (Jund Dimashq), Jordan (Jund al-Urdunn), and Palestine (Jund Filastin).
+The most notable use of the term was in Syria, where already the Rashidun Caliph Umar is credited with dividing the region into four ajnad: Hims (Jund Hims), Damascus (Jund Dimashq), Jordan (Jund al-Urdunn), and Palestine (Jund Filastin).
 The Umayyad Caliph Yazid I then added the district of Qinnasrin (Jund Qinnasrin).
 This practice remained unique to Syria and was not emulated in any other province of the Caliphates, which were usually headed by a single governor; hence they were often referred to collectively as al-Shamat, "the Syrias".

 The circumscriptions of the ajnad by and large followed the preexisting Byzantine provincial boundaries, but with modifications.
 As K. Y. Blankinship notes, their inception as elements of a system of military defense, aimed at safeguarding control over Syria and defending against any Byzantine assault, is evident by the placement of the new provinces' capitals at even distances from each other—to function as control and mobilization centers—and securely in the interior, far from any seaborne attack.
 The army corps of the ajnad of Syria comprised exclusively Arabs, who received a regular salary (ʿatāʾ) drawn from the income of the land tax (kharāj), in addition to which they received land grants.
 On campaign, they were accompanied by retainers (shākiriyya) and reinforced by volunteers (mutaţawwiʿa).

 The division into ajnad continued in Syria under the Abbasid Caliphate and beyond, until well into Mamluk times.
 Under the Abbasids, a governor-general of Syria often presided over all of the districts, while in 785 Harun al-Rashid added the new district of Jund al-'Awasim in the north, encompassing the frontier zone with the Byzantines.

 Egypt

-In Egypt, soon after its conquest, a military colony (miṣr) was established in Fustat.
+In Egypt, soon after its conquest, a military district (miṣr) was established in Fustat.
 The Arab settlers who comprised it became known as the jund of Egypt.
 They too, like the Syrian ajnad, were inscribed on the army rolls (dīwān) and received a regular salary.
 For long they provided the only Muslim military force in the province, and played a major role in the political life of the country, jealously safeguarding their privileged position for the first two centuries of the Islamic period, until their power was broken in the turmoils of the Fourth Fitna.